FortRise/FortRise/README.md

 + + `Installer.NoAnsi.bin.osx` for Mac and `Installer.NoAnsi.bin.x86_64` for Linux.
 + Wait for it to patch.
 + And, it's done!
 Launch TowerFall and it should have a mods section in main menu.
+> [!NOTE]
+> Installer.NoAnsi.exe must run through a terminal or a command prompt.
+It means, you must go to the directory where the Installer.NoAnsi.exe is on by running `cd` command in the terminal.

 ## Mod Installation
 + For installing a mod, you must create a directory called `Mods`.